Cabrillo's Alcohol & Drug Policy

 Tobacco (cigarettes, chew, and other products)

 Tobacco use has been proven not only to be addictive but to also have serious, well-documented health consequences.
-While many people, particularly students, look to smoking as a means for reducing stress, it should be understood that the stress of preparing for mid-term exams, for example, is in no way comparable to the stress of facing emphysema or lung cancer.
+While many people, particularly students, look to smoking as a means of reducing stress, it should be understood that the stress of preparing for mid-term exams, for example, is in no way comparable to the stress of facing emphysema or lung cancer.

 Counseling and Medical Assistance for Students